No Match Found

-We're proud to be part of PwC's global commitment to Net Zero by 2030.
+We're proud to be part of PwC's global commitment to Net Zero.
 Our operations in the Channel Islands are already carbon neutral with residual emissions from our offices, and offsetting business travel by purchasing certified carbon credits as part PwC UK's initiative.
-We want to go further and will share further progress in 2021.
+We want to go further and will share further progress in 2022.

 As the leading accountancy and professional services firm here in the Channel Islands, we recognise our responsibility to proactively engage suppliers and clients, and to fully participate in island-wide initiatives to accelerate the transition.
 Our islands, as international finance centres, are also key in funding the transition of the global economy to Net Zero.
 We offer a range of local services, in which we consider the financial implications of climate risk and the Net Zero transition in our audit, asset and wealth management and broader work to help clients on this journey.

 Please do get in touch to discuss how we can help you.

 Playback of this video is not currently available

 Hear from Bob Moritz, Global Chairman of the PwC network, on how we will get there.

 Across our network, we commit to reducing our total greenhouse gas emissions by 50% in absolute terms by 2030.
 This includes a switch to 100% renewable electricity in all territories, as well as energy efficiency improvements in our offices and halving the emissions associated with business travel and accommodation within a decade.
 In the 2019 financial year, emissions associated with flights alone represented around 85% of PwC’s total carbon footprint.
 The COVID-19 pandemic has accelerated the shift to remote working and demonstrated the feasibility of new client delivery models, as part of a longer-term transformation of our services.